cqchecker/codequiry-sdk/README.md

-# NodeJS Wrapper for Codequiry API
+# NodeJS SDK for Codequiry API

 Codequiry is a commercial grade plagiarism and similarity detection software for source code files.
 Submissions are checked with billions of sources on the web as well as checked locally against provided submissions.
 This is a NodeJS example application for the API to check code plagiarism and similarity.